 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to:

-1 demonstrate skills in specific actuarial software and information technology (e.g. PROPHET);
+1 demonstrate skills in understanding actuarial modelling and information technology (e.g. via the use of Excel or PROPHET);

 2 understand the principles of specific actuarial mathematics techniques;